rusinek-wojciech/opengl-terrain/README.md

 `OpenGL-Terrain` has a "random" mode that generates a terrain using Perlin noise.
 The program will generate a random heightmap, save it as a `.obj` file and display the terrain in real-time.

+---

 ![Terrain](.github/assets/terrain.png 'Terrain')

+The above image shows an example imported terrain - 'Bieszczady' from heightmap.